 The best part of checking things off is seeing your progress and knowing that you’re accomplishing things.
 Especially if you have kids who make race tracks around the vacuum lines, your check marks might give you a longer-lasting sense of pride.

-4. Gives helpers a starting point (without nagging)
+4. Give helpers a starting point (without nagging)

 When we’re trying to get ready for a party, I tell my husband to do some odd jobs, like washing the windows, then remind him, then remind him again, until three weeks later I forget what I wanted him to do.